 - Distribution of tree seedlings to beneficiaries to green IOM’s shelter intervention; and

-- Provision of NFI kits to newly displaced persons and persons in protracted displacement situations in the Lake Province, according to needs and context assessments.
+- Provision of NFI kits to newly displaced persons and persons in protracted displacement situations in the Lake Province, and for returnees in the east, according to needs and context assessments.

 IOM's mental health and psychosocial support (MHPSS) interventions will include: